DeepWave-KAUST/sweep/README.md

 ![grad_vp](figures/grad_vp.png)

 # Examples
-Two examples are provided in the `examples` folder.
-The first example `acoustic_fwi.py` shows an example of a simple acoustic inversion with Marmousi model.
-The second example `elastic_fwi.py` shows an example of a simple elastic multi-parameters inversion with Marmousi model.
+Three examples are provided in the `examples` folder.
+- The script `acoustic_fwi.py` shows an example of a simple acoustic inversion with Marmousi model.
+- The script `elastic_fwi.py` shows an example of a simple elastic multi-parameters inversion with Marmousi model.
+- The script `acoustic_encoding_fwi.py` shows an example of the source encoding acoustic inversion with Marmousi model.
+For running the examples, please install the package and type `python xxx.py` in the terminal.